pbelouin/pbelouin.github.io/_course_weeks/week-2-database_design.markdown

 tagline: Database Design
 description: Learn to design a Database Schema and represent your app's domain.
 Build relationships between objects, and learn the basics of SQL
 topics_covered:
-  - Relational and Document Databases
+  - Relational and Document-oriented Databases
   - Designing a Database Schema
   - Domain Modelling
   - the SQL Language